streamr-dev/streamr-client-javascript/README.md

 ### Data Unions API

-This library provides functions for working with DAta Unions.
+This library provides functions for working with Data Unions.
 All of the below methods return a Promise.

 #### Admin functions